ShyamalJB/project_14/README.md

  version 1 (v1) :
  - Made using scrapy
- - Listing the rotten links and non-https sites in 'links.csv' only
+ - Listing the rotten links and non-https sites in 'links.csv' in spiders folder
- - Also listing the domains crawled by the spider in 'domains_visited.csv'
+ - Also listing the domains crawled by the spider in 'domains_visited.csv' in spiders folder